Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Experiments

 \subsection{Zero-shot Classification}

-Model comparisons for zero-shot classification are presented in Table~\ref{zsc-tab}, and linear probing results are provided in the supplementary material.
-Results are grouped and averaged by modality.
-Models trained on \datasetsub consistently achieve the highest average performance across modalities, demonstrating superior transferability relative to all other evaluated models.
-Across the full set of 18 classification tasks spanning radiology, microscopy, and VLP , \datasetsub ranks first in 6 tasks and second in 2.
-A similar trend is observed in the linear probing results, where \datasetsub also achieves the highest average performance across modalities.
+Model comparisons for zero-shot classification are presented in Table~\ref{tab:ZSC_F1_avg}.
+For each modality, scores are averaged over multiple benchmark datasets (see Appendix Table~\ref{zsc-tab} for details).
+Models trained on \datasetsub, achieve the highest overall average, outperforming all existing biomedical VLMs.
+In particular, \datasetsub shows large gains in microscopy and radiology tasks, and ranks second in radiology demonstrating better transferability relative to all other evaluated models.
+Across the full set of 19 classification tasks spanning radiology, microscopy, and VLP, \datasetsub ranks first in 13 tasks and second in 1.
+A similar trend is observed in the linear probing results (Appendix Table~\ref{tab:LP_F1}), where \datasetsub again achieves the highest average performance across modalities.